microsoft/fluentui/README.md

 Fluent UI web represents a collection of utilities, React components, and web components for building web applications.

+** This is Geoff's attempt to reproduce GitHub diverging branches. **

 This repo is home to 3 separate projects today.
 Combining Fluent UI React v9 components with Fluent UI React v8 or v0 components is possible and allows gradual migration to Fluent UI v9.

 The following table will help you navigate the 3 projects and understand their differences.